enzuru/fightcade-matchmaker/README.md

 Given that we're talking about player lists in the hundreds, it's not a big deal to load the entire player list of a given game into memory for this service, although it may create an edge case where a player gets matched shortly after they stop looking.
 We may want to reject such a request at a client level when it is received.

 Since Fightcade essentially is doing lots of querying on a tiny ephemeral set of players, an in-memory database for the player list of each game might also be a good idea if that is not already in place.
 I could set something up with Terraform or Kubernetes or any other tool pretty quickly.

+Once the algorithm is solid, hooking it up to Express.js should be trivial.

 ## Usage